code are largely adapted from https://github.com/lmcinnes/umap/blob/7e051d8f3c4adca90ca81eb45f6a9d1372c076cf/umap/plot.py

 docstrings = DocstringProcessor()

-def _plt_connectivity(coord: dict, connectivity: scipy.sparse.csr_matrix):
+def _plt_connectivity(coord: dict, connectivity: scipy.sparse.csr_matrix) -> None:

 """Plot connectivity graph via networkx and matplotlib.

-A csr sparse matrix of the cell connectivities.
+connectivity: a csr sparse matrix of the cell connectivities.

 """